30lm32/ml-projects/README.md

 ### Introduction
-In this repo, you can find my works related to a bunch of different self paced machine learning projects.
+In this repository, you can find my works related to a bunch of different self paced machine learning projects.
 Since I have a real passion for ML, I got my hands dirty to get hands-on experiences.

 Please, check out once the table to get briefly information about projects, below.